 Prior to this offering, there has been no public market for our common stock, and we cannot predict the effect, if any, that market sales of our common stock or the availability of our common stock for sale will have on the market price of our common stock prevailing from time to time.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of our common stock will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
-Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.
+Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the preception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.

-Following the completion of this offering, based on the number shares of our common stock outstanding as of June 30, 2021 and the issuance of 9,500,000 shares in this offering, as set forth on the cover page of this prospectus, and assuming no exercise of outstanding options after such date, we will have a total of 31,734,101 shares of common stock outstanding (or 33,159,101 shares of our common stock if the underwriters exercise in full their option to purchase additional shares).
+Following the completion of this offering, based on the number shares of our common stock outstanding as of outstanding options after such date, we will have a total of shares of common stock outstanding.

-Of those outstanding shares, 9,500,000 shares of common stock sold in the offering will be freely tradeable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.
+Of those outstanding shares, shares of common stock sold in the offering will be freely tradeable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.